This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 6 Large Eggs Hard Boiled
+- 6 large Eggs, Hard Boiled

-- ¼ Cup Avocado Mayonnaise or Paleo approved Mayonnaise
+- ¼ Cup Avocado Mayonnaise, or Paleo approved Mayonnaise

-- 1 Tbsp Dijon Mustard
+- 1 tablespoon Dijon Mustard

-- Paprika for garnish
+- Paprika, for garnish

-- Green onion for garnish
+- Green onion , sliced, for garnish

-- Sesame seeds for garnish
+- Sesame seeds

 Instructions